decentralized-identity/presentation-exchange/spec/spec.md

 ### Validation of Claims

-Once a claim has been ingested via a Presentation Submission, any validation beyond the process of evaluation defined by the [Input Evaluation](#input-evaluation) section is outside the scope of Presentation Exchange.
+Once a claim has been ingested via a Presentation Manifest, any validation beyond the process of evaluation defined by the [Input Evaluation](#input-evaluation) section is outside the scope of Presentation Exchange.
 Validation of signatures and other cryptographic proofs are a function of a given claim format, and